Vermont Ravens 12th season

 OL/DL/K/P #58 Juju Ayida saw an open area in the Warhawks kick-off return formation and pooched the kick perfectly in-between everyone allowing a speeding Jeric Tyler to get to it before anyone else and make the recovery for the Ravens giving them a last chance.

-Three plays and minimum gains later Ayida lined up on a 4th down and 10, with 38 seconds left, to kick what could be the game winning 40-yard field goal on.
+Three plays and minimum gains later Ayida lined up on a 4th down and 10, with 38 seconds left, to kick what could be the game winning 40-yard field goal.
 Unfortunately, the kick was just pushed to the right as he hit it deep enough, but just off to the right.
 Coach Salmon stated after the game that it was a very tough kick for Ayida as the field was wet and the winds were gusting.
 “Juju is a great player and other than QB Torres no one is more valuable as he played the whole game on the offensive line and most of the game on the defensive line as well as had punting and kicking duties”.
 “To have the energy and strength at that point to make that kind of effort with that difficult a kick was just amazing.”

 The Ravens finish 4-5 on the season in league play and 4-6 overall counting the crossover game against eventual Double A champs the Worcester Wildcats.
 The Raven organization would like to thank everyone with the team and their sponsors, and especially the fans who support and promote the team.
-We are officially recruiting for the 2019 season for players, coaches, and volunteers as it takes a lot to run the organization and more help is always needed.
+We are officially recruiting for the 2019 season for players, coaches, sponsors and volunteers as it takes a lot to run the organization and more help is always needed.

 #14 QB Clayton Torres had 2 touchdown passes, 1 touchdown run, and 1 two-point pass completion.